KrishivAgrawal1/Rubix/README.md

 ### Implementation details

-Unlike standard engines, I calculated the pixel coordinates for the cube vertices manually.
 - The cube stores an vector of size 54 with the colors for each cell.
 - It also stores a vector of 54 facelets defined in 3D $(x, y, z)$ space.
 - Each facelet stores the position and normal vector for a cell.